Asset management with an ESG mandate: Empirical analysis

 At each point in time, we consider the monthly stock return and the latest available ESG score.
 ESG scores are published on an annual basis but on different dates.
 In our monthly time-series we consider a constant ESG score from one release to the next one.
 If an ESG score is missing for a given month we replace it with the previous observation.
 Similarly to \cite{DELV, SERA, LIO22}, we normalize the ESG scores: for each month, we subtract the average ESG score of all the stocks from each stock's ESG score.

-As far as monthly returns is concerned, we notice high volatility and outliers in February 2020, corresponding to the onset of the global COVID-19 pandemic, and in February 2022 in correspondence of the Russian invasion of Ukraine.
+We notice high volatility and outliers in February 2020, corresponding to the onset of the global COVID-19 pandemic, and in February 2022 in correspondence of the Russian invasion of Ukraine.
 To tackle this issue, we perform a winsorization on returns, which limits extreme values in the data set.
 We adopt a 95\% winsorization which sets all observations below the 2.5th percentile equal to the 2.5th percentile, and all observations above the 97.5th percentile equal to the 97.5th percentile.
 Following this procedure, we do not eliminate outliers but we limit their effect, for more details on the technique see \cite{Bali}.

-The first step of our analysis consists in verifying whether the ESG constraint is binding for a positive or a negative $G$.
-We need to check wether condition \eqref{CONSTR} is verified for $G> 0$ or $G < 0$.
-Given the very large sample size of the data set, we cannot estimate the variance-covariance matrix for the full sample of stocks.
-Hence, we consider eleven equally weighted portfolios based on the sectors of the Refinitive Business Classification (TRBC sectors).
-We discard the stocks with low market capitalization that present also sparser ESG data, we only consider the 75\% highest capitalized stocks.
-As market benchmark, we consider the value weighted portfolio composed of the 500 highest capitalized stocks in December 2022.
-As far as the ESG score is concerned, we consider its average over the sample period.
-The computation renders

-and, therefore, the constraint \eqref{CONSTR} is binding for $G> 0$.
-We also obtain $G^*=4.56\%>0$, and therefore, the $Var_{TEV_{ESG}}$ dominates the $Var_{TEV}$ for $G \in (0, 4.56\%)$, while the opposite holds true for a $G > G^*$.
-In this case, the TEV frontier with an ESG mandate is less efficient than the TEV one.
-In Figure \ref{figure:VAR_IMPROV}, we report the variance difference between $Var_{TEV_{ESG}}$ and $Var_{TEV}$ varying $G\ge 0$.
-The risk improvement associated with an ESG mandate amounts up to 1\% of the variance of the MVP.

-As a robustness check, we perform the analysis including only the top 70\%, 60\%, 40\% and 20\% stocks of the data set, sorted according to the market capitalization.
-For the sake of consistency, when computing portfolios based on the TRBC sectors for different levels of market capitalization, we exclude portfolios that are formed only by $5$ or less stocks.
-We perform the same analysis considering portfolios of stocks sorted for ten quantiles according to the ESG score.
-In Table \ref{table:constraint}, we report $E-\frac{A}{C} A_E$ and $G^*$ for the two different portfolio selection criteria (TRBC sectors and ESG score).
-In all the cases, $E-\frac{A}{C} A_E$ turns out to be negative, its absolute value increases as the capitalization of stocks increases.
-In the fourth and the fifth column of the table, we report the value of $G^*$ for the same portfolios. $G^*$ is consistently positive.
-These results show that the return-variance gain associated with an ESG mandate is borne by the data.

-The second step in our empirical analysis concerns the equilibrium model introduced in Section \ref{MARK}.
+The first step in our empirical analysis concerns the equilibrium model introduced in Section \ref{MARK}.
 The main prediction of the model is a negative ESG risk premium in equilibrium if and only if there are asset managers with a positive over-performance target and the ESG constraint is binding for it.
 To test the equilibrium model in \eqref{eq:Eq}, we follow a procedure similar to the one in \cite{BREN-LI}.

 First, we estimate the residuals from the regression of the benchmark return on the market return: